sqlparser/sqlflow_public/sqlflow_terms.md

 Code submitted by the Customer must be the property of the Customer.
 If the Customer wishes to submit code owned by a third party, a further agreement must be made with the Service provider to allow this.

-By uploading code to the Service provider, the customer retains full rights and ownership of that code (or does not defer it, in the case of a third party), and gives the Service provider license to securely process that code in order to provide the Service.
+By uploading code to the Service provider, the customer retains full rights and ownership of that code, and gives the Service provider license to securely process that code in order to provide the Service.

 The Service provider has the ownership of computed metadata but hereby grants exclusive rights to Customer: